Brian Williams (sportscaster)

-Brian James Williams (born July 18, 1946) is a retired Canadian sportscaster who is best known for his coverage of the Olympic Games.
+Brian James Williams (born July 18, 1946) is a Canadian retired sportscaster who is best known for his coverage of the Olympic Games.

 Early life

 Williams' father was a physician.
 His father's work caused the Williams family to relocate to such places as Invermere, British Columbia; New Haven, Connecticut; Edmonton, Alberta; Hamilton, Ontario (where he graduated from Westdale Secondary School); Grosse Pointe Farms, Michigan and Grand Rapids, Michigan (where he graduated from Aquinas College with a B.A. in history & political science in 1969).
 After graduating, he spent a year as a teacher at a Grand Rapids school.

 Broadcasting career

 Williams began his involvement in broadcasting when he applied for a part-time job at his college's classical station WXTO which was located in the tower of the Aquinas College's Administration Building.
 Williams also was the first to travel with the Aquinas College "Tommies" Basketball team announcing the "Tommies" basketball games via a one-man telephone connection.
 Williams' college goal was to go back to Canada and become a sports journalist.

 Williams was long associated with the Canadian Broadcasting Corporation's sports coverage since joining the network in 1974, after radio employment at Toronto's CFRB and CHUM.